 What causes a card to be auto-paused?

-When a cardholder doesn’t complete the transaction details required by your business' Submission Policy (like uploading a receipt or selecting a GL code), Float marks the transaction as non-compliant 24 hours after the transaction was initiated.
+When a cardholder doesn’t complete the transaction details required by your business's Submission Policy (like uploading a receipt or selecting a GL code), Float marks the transaction as non-compliant 24 hours after the transaction was initiated.
 If the number of non-compliant transactions exceeds the limit defined in the card’s Submission Policy, the card is automatically paused.

 The pause will remain in effect until: